Vanessapnts/BS--Project-Vanessa-Report/README.md

 ![16](https://cloud.githubusercontent.com/assets/25640511/25501705/9143ff7c-2b8b-11e7-9a3e-1b8a8aa39185.png)

-When I finished all those previosly steps configuring my local Apache Web-Server, I was able to host a basic webpage.
+When I finished all those previous steps configuring my local Apache Web-Server, I was able to host a basic webpage.

 <b>-   MySQL </b>

 MySQL is an open source Database program.
-Different of the Apache MySQL is responsable of moden websites to maintain database that allows user to login, saving input to websites and etc.
+Different of the Apache MySQL is responsable of modern websites to maintain database that allows user to login, saving input to websites and etc.

 To install my MySQL database server I used the command: <b> sudo apt-get install mysql-client mysql-server</b>